You are here

 High school students may earn college credit by receiving satisfactory examination scores (3, 4, or 5) on the College Entrance and Examination Board Advanced Placement Program examination, or scores (of typically 5, 6, and 7) on the International Baccalaureate examination.
 Academic departments evaluate whether the material in the AP exam is substantially similar to that of an existing course, and if so, will award credits for that course.
 If the material is judged not to be substantially similar to an existing course, the academic department will assign general departmental credits.
 Academic departments may also provide an alternative method for evaluating proficiency in order to award academic credit.
 The list of approved AP and approved IB exams and the associated academic credit awards are maintained and posted by the Registrar.

 Academic departments have the discretion to offer any currently-enrolled, undergraduate degree-seeking student an exam to either demonstrate proficiency or earn course credit.
 Departments may establish eligibility criteria for an exam for proficiency or credit.
 The format of these exams is at the department’s discretion (e.g., final examination, oral tests, written papers or projects).
-A student may not take an exam for credit for a course in which s/he is currently enrolled or one already completed for any grade basis (i.e., A-F, S-N, or AUD status).
+A student may not take an exam for credit for a course in which they are currently enrolled or one already completed for any grade basis (i.e., A-F, S-N, or AUD status).
 No department is required to offer exams for proficiency or credit.

 1. Exam to earn course credit